Trixder/trixder.github.io/README.md

 ## Overview

-In this side-view action game, the player defends against continuous waves of enemies.
+In this side-view game, the player defends against continuous waves of enemies.
 Each wave increases in difficulty.
 The objective is to survive as long as possible and achieve a high score.

 ## Buildings